María la del Barrio (song): International success

 In 1995, "María la del Barrio" was a very popular song in Central and South America before its original release.
 With the broadcast of the telenovela in over 150 countries, the song was officially released as a single and became a success in several countries.

 As Thalia's previous soap operas theme singles - "María Mercedes" and "Marimar" - "María la del Barrio" was one of her most popular songs in countries without a strong Spanish-language phonographic market.
 It was a number one single in more than 20 countries.

 With the phenomenal success in the Philippines, where it was the most played song in 1997.
 Thalía recorded the song in a Tagalog version, with the title "Mariang Taga-Barrio".
 It was included in her Philippine album Nandito Ako (1997).

 The song was used in All Japan Pro Wrestling as the entrance theme of the "Mexico Amigos" stable, composed of Miguel Hayashi Jr. (played by Kaz Hayashi), El Nosawa Mendoza (played by Kazushige Nosawa), Pepe Michinoku (played by Taka Michinoku) and El Hijo del Arayada Segundo (played by Nobutaka Araya).

 Music video

 The official music video for the song was broadcast on TV a few times and today is considered a rare material in her career.
 Directed by Beatriz Sheridan, the video consists of a footage as seen in the opening of the soap opera, but without credits and using the entire song, with extra and exclusive scenes.
+There’s also a shorter promo clip that was used to promote both the song and the soap opera.